JFelling/git_datenight/README.txt

 To run the program, download datenight.py and IdeasList files.
 Open datenight.py in a code editor or command prompt to use.

+EXPLANATION OF CODE
+The code initializes by importing random, and reading in and formatting the lists of date night ideas for each location.
+It includes commented lines of code for testing that the lists have been imported correctly, should they be necessary.
+The code then defines a function for generating a date idea based upon a user input of location, including edge cases.
+It then defines a function for adding

 AREAS FOR FURTHER DEVELOPMENT
+As this project was a basic terminal game, there are a number of areas for further development outside the scope of the original project.
+These areas include:
+  1. User interface and expereince, including on a web and/or app platform.
+  2. Expanded location options and date night idea lists.
+  3. Functionality to allow users to add new location options.
+  4. Ability to categorize ideas as indoor/outdoor, warm weather/cold weather, etc.
+  5. Functionality to interface with a weather application and suggest ideas that are weather appropriate (ex. only indoor ideas if it is forecast to rain).
+  6. Furhter filters for date nights.
+  7. User logins and profiles, which could include the ability to maintin a history of date ideas generated and/or used, track submitted date ideas, share photos  from dates, and rate and review date idea experiences.

 ACKNOWLEDGEMENTS
+Thank you to my dad for help troubleshooting!